moikoros/help/docs/inf/questions.md

 ## Why do some commands need a tool?

-It simply requires a tool to function properly.

 It needs a tool from the game itself that has a handle.
 An example of a handle is a sword.
 You hold the sword by it's handle which is usually an invisible block.

 If there are no tools in the game then you can not use the command.

+??? warning "The sad truth"
-You can't spawn a tool in through a script.
+	You can't spawn a tool with a script.